Do Suffering Bottoms Go To Heaven?

 “I didn’t want to see you.”

-“You’ll regret it if you keep this up.
+“You’ll regret it if you do this to me, you know.
 You okay with that?”

 “…”

-Naru’s gaze shifted.
-He knew Geon-hyuk always sneered, but today the nuance felt off.
-The way he casually treated Naru as a joke made him sick.
+Naru’s gaze shifted strangely.
+He knew Geon-hyuk always sneered at him, but today the nuance felt slightly off.
+The way he casually acted as if he’d found a flaw made it even more repulsive.

-Geon-hyuk knelt and stared him straight in the eyes.
-From that low angle he looked like a thug.
-Naru widened his own eyes and glared back, trying not to be intimidated.
+Geon-hyuk knelt down in front of Naru and stared him straight in the eyes.
+Sitting like that he really looked like a thug.
+Naru widened his eyes and glared back sharply to avoid being cowed.

-But even with a fierce stare, Naru’s gentle eyes couldn’t look threatening.
-Finding him laughable, Geon-hyuk let out a deflated laugh and reached out.
+But even with that fierce stare, Naru’s gentle eyes couldn’t look threatening.
+Finding him laughable, Geon-hyuk let out a deflated laugh and reached out his hand.

 “Shall I guess why you’re sitting here like this?”